-The simplest way to impose dimensionality checking on a computation is to make use of the package System.Dim.Mks, which is part of the GNAT library.
-This package defines a floating-point type MKS\Type, for which a sequence of dimension names are specified, together with their conventional abbreviations.
-The following should be read together with the full specification of the package, in file s-dimmks.ads.
+The simplest way to impose dimensionality checking on a computation is to make use of one of the instantiations of the package System.Dim.Generic_Mks, which are part of the GNAT library.
+This generic package defines a floating-point type MKS_Type, for which a sequence of dimension names are specified, together with their conventional abbreviations.
+The following should be read together with the full specification of the package, in file s-digemk.ads.